-By deleting the file in Fathom, then re-importing it in 'Step 1' of the company settings, the 31 March zero balances are recognised and the cash flow will work correctly.
+By deleting the file in Fathom and then re-importing it in 'Step 1' of the company settings, the 31 March zero balances are recognised, and the cash flow will work correctly.

 For companies imported from QuickBooks Online, importing a prior period will fix the issue.